jellyfin-archive/jellyfin-docs/general/networking/apache.md

 <IfModule mod_ssl.c>
 <VirtualHost *:443>
     ServerName DOMAIN_NAME
+    # This folder exists just for certbot(You may have to create it, chown and chmod it to give apache permission to read it)
+	DocumentRoot /var/www/html/jellyfin/public_html

     ProxyPreserveHost On

 	# Letsencrypt's certbot will place a file in this folder when updating/verifying certs
 	# This line will tell apache to not to use the proxy for this folder.